aanderse/LdapRecord.com/source/docs/laravel/auth/usage.md

 ## Using Usernames {#using-usernames}

 In corporate environments, users are often used to signing into their computers with their username.
-You can certainly keep this flow easy for your users - we just need to change a couple things.
+You can certainly keep this flow easy for them - we just need to change a couple things.

 First, you will need to change the `email` column in the database migration that creates your `users` table to `username`, as this represents what it will now contain: